mgoldcoin/mgold/en/technical-details/waves-contracts-language-description/implementation-details.md

 This set doesn't include BINARY_OP as well, it gets translated to FUNCTION_CALL.
 This set doesn’t include constructs that are used exclusively for ease of parsing.
 The pattern matching mechanism is replaced by `IF` + `.isInstanceOf` call.

-This step is important to validate user input so that fewer mistakes are made: for instance, `3 + false` is valid syntactically, but typechecker won't compile it, because `+`  function requires two arguments of type `Long`.
+This step is important to validate user input so that less mistakes are made: for instance, `3 + false` is valid syntactically, but typechecker won't compile it, because `+`  function requires two arguments of type `Long`.
 The result types of each **EXPR** aren't shown to the outside and don't go to the next stage.

 **Note.** The output of this stage is exactly what is sent to the blockchain.

-This set doesn’t include constructs that are used exclusively for ease of parsing.
-This step is important to validate user input.

 ## 3. Evaluator Stage